Prior-Informed Flow Matching for Graph Reconstruction: Acknowledgement

 \section{Acknowledgement}

 This research was sponsored by the Army Research Office under Grant Number W911NF-17-S-0002 and by the National Science Foundation under awards CCF-2340481 and EF-2126387.
+NZ was partially supported by a Ken Kennedy Institute 2024–25 Ken Kennedy-HPE Cray Graduate Fellowship.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office, the U.S. Army, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes, notwithstanding any copyright notation herein.

 \makeatletter \addtocontents{toc}{ } [3]{ \addtocontents{#1}{ \contentsline{#2}{#3}{\thepage}{}} } \makeatother

 \etocsettocstyle{